Ample generics in automorphism groups of Boolean powers of simple Mal'cev algebras: Filtered Boolean powers

 \section{Filtered Boolean powers}

-In this section we prove our main result Theorem \ref{thm:DAG}.
-Throughout let $\AA$ be a fixed finite simple non-abelian Mal'cev algebra, let $n\geq 0$, let $\be := (e_1,\dots,e_n)$ be a (possibly empty) tuple of idempotents of~$\AA$, and let $\bx := (x_1,\dots,x_n)$ be a tuple of distinct points in $2^\omega$.
+In this section we prove our main result Theorem \ref{thm:DAG} for the non-abelian case.
+Throughout let $\AA$ be a fixed finite simple non-abelian Mal'cev algebra, let $n\geq 0$, let $\be := (e_1,\dots,e_n)$ be a (possibly empty) tuple of singleton subalgebras of~$\AA$, and let $\bx := (x_1,\dots,x_n)$ be a tuple of distinct points in $2^\omega$.
 We denote the filtered Boolean power $\ABxe$ by $\DD$ and its automorphism group $\Aut\DD$ by $G$.
-We can assume without loss of generality that the idempotents $e_1,\dots,e_n$ of $\AA$ are all in different $\Aut\AA$-orbits.
+We can assume without loss of generality that $e_1,\dots,e_n$ are all in distinct $\Aut\AA$-orbits.
 If not, we can just take a subset of orbit representatives without changing the isomorphism type of $\DD$ by \cite[Corollary 2.8]{MR:FBP}.
 By \cite[Theorem 2.5]{MR:FBP} the group $G$ splits into a semidirect product

-where $H$ is isomorphic to the pointwise stabiliser $(\Homeo 2^\omega)_\bx$ and the normal subgroup $K$ is a closure of the filtered Boolean power $(\Aut\AA^\BB)^\bx_{\mathbf{1}}$ in $G$, where $\mathbf{1}$ is the $n$-tuple $(1,\dots,1)$ for $1$ the identity of $\Aut\AA$.
+where $H$ is isomorphic to the pointwise stabiliser $(\Homeo 2^\omega)_\bx$ and the normal subgroup $K$ is a closure of the filtered Boolean power $(\Aut\AB)^\bx_{\mathbf{1}}$ in $G$, where $\mathbf{1}$ is the $n$-tuple $(1,\dots,1)$ for $1$ the identity of $\Aut\AA$.
 We recall from~\cite[beginning of Section 2.3]{MR:FBP} that

 where

 and $\psi\mapsto\overline{\psi}$ is an isomorphism $(\Homeo 2^\omega)_\bx\rightarrow H$.
 Recall that $2^{\omega\circ}$ denotes the punctured space $2^\omega \setminus\{x_1,\dots,x_n\}$.
 By \cite[Theorem 2.5]{MR:FBP} the kernel $K$ is isomorphic to